A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: General formulation for the determination of a restricted AR model from a predefined target autocovariance function

 or, in a more compact way:

 where $\bgamma_{\bj}$ is a row vector containing $N$ values of the target autocovariance function at time lags gathered in $\textbf{j}$.

 \

-Finally, note that equations \eqref{eq_general_form_a_matrix} and \eqref{eq_general_form_b_matrix} particularised for $\textbf{j}=\textbf{l}=[1,2,...,2^{N-1}]$ represent the univariate case of the formulation introduced by Krenk in \cite{Krenk2019}.
-The formulation here presented is more flexible, as it allows searching for optimal \textbf{j} and \textbf{l} vectors without constraints such as $\textbf{j}=\textbf{l} $ or predefined structures for vector $\textbf{j}$.
+Finally, note that equations \eqref{eq_general_form_a_matrix} and \eqref{eq_general_form_b_matrix} particularised for $\textbf{j}=\textbf{l}=[1,2,...,2^{N-1}]$ represent the univariate case of the formulation introduced in \cite{Krenk2019}.
+The formulation here presented is more flexible, as it allows searching for optimal \textbf{j} and \textbf{l} vectors independently, that is, without assuming the constraint $\textbf{j}=\textbf{l}$.